 Among the actions taken at Monday's Barstow City Council meeting:

-To see the full Council agenda and watch video of the meeting, visit the city Web site at http://www.barstowca.org.
+To see the full agenda and video from the meeting, visit the City's Web site at http://www.barstowca.org.